gaps-closure/emu/design-notes.md

 To be added.

 # Todo
+0. Documentation
+    * PARTIAL, this document
+    * Figures needs to be updated, addresses should match sample scenario
+    * As scripts are developed, move code segments into actual scripts and only discuss functionality and usage
 1. Prepare QEMU image for x86 with Ubuntu 19.10
     * DONE, image saved under workhorse:/IMAGES, may be refined as needed (e.g., more software)
 2. Prepare QEMU image for ARM with Ubuntu 19.10